 The view of Afghanistan from the top of Bumboret, the largest of the three Kalash valleys.

 Rudyard Kipling’s “The Man Who Would Be King” is a 19th-century tale of empire, madness, and idolatry centered around two roguish British soldiers who take a perilous journey into Kafiristan, a hostile mountain region populated by pagans who kill and rob anyone foolish enough to set foot in their domain.
-Kafiristan took its name from the Arabic word kafir, which translates as “nonbeliever” or “infidel.”
+Kafiristan took its name from the Arabic word kafir, which translates as “nonbeliever” or “infidel”.
 The region stretches across portions of what is today Afghanistan and Pakistan.
+As I discovered, it is a great place to party.

 The Kalash people spurn Islamic law by drinking, taking drugs, and partying.
 For decades, pleasure-seeking Muslims have ventured to these valleys to get drunk on Kalash wine (which tastes like sherry) and the local moonshine known as tara (which tastes like schnapps).
 Opium brought in from Afghanistan is sometimes used by outsiders but, more commonly, nazar, an opiate-based chewing tobacco which can make users sick and dizzy, is the drug of choice.
 Just like American kids who travel to Florida or Vegas to blow off some steam, devout Pakistanis periodically head up into the mountains for a taste of the debauched pagan life.